sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-location.md

 Sensible can highlight the incorrect location in the following circumstances:

 - If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:type) , then Sensible can fail to find a match or find an inaccurate match.

 - If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match regardless of its location in the document.
 Sensible doesn't use page location data to find the match.

-- If the LLM doesn't
+- If the LLM returns text that's not in the document, then Sensible can't match that.
--

--
-- stuf IN the doc
-- document metadata like its wordcount
-- takes the closest match ---> takes all c --> so might be the wrong source April vs APR -- > might match do a different date